NEWS

-During the pandemic, Preble Street, like many other organizations, had to suspend its soup kitchen operations for the safety of staff and clients; but, to continue serving vulnerable, food insecure people and meet increased demand for emergency food services, in 2021 Preble Street launched its Food Security Hub (FSH): a centralized production kitchen supporting food insecure individuals and families throughout Southern Maine with prepared meals.
+During the pandemic, Preble Street, like many other organizations, had to suspend its soup kitchen operations for the safety of staff and clients; but, to continue serving vulnerable, food insecure people and meet increased demand for emergency food services, Preble Street launched its Food Security Hub (FSH): a centralized production kitchen supporting food insecure individuals and families throughout Southern Maine with prepared meals.

 Danielle (Dani) Walczak is the Head Chef at the Food Security Hub.
 She says, “the increased cold storage will have a whole host of benefits… we’ll be able to accept larger donations as well as freeze and store more local produce.”
 Accepting larger donations will help to strengthen partnerships with local organizations, farmers, and lead to more meals.

-In fact, once renovations at the Food Security Hub are completed, the kitchen will be able to produce up to 10,000 meals every day and store up to 50,000 frozen, prepared meals in the new cold storage space.
+In fact, once renovations at the Food Security Hub are completed, the kitchen will be able to produce up to 10,000 meals a day and store up to 50,000 frozen, prepared meals in the new cold storage space.
 The additional space will also have the added benefit of storing and utilizing more local produce, diverting it from landfills and the compost bin.

 Some of the equipment seen in the new kitchen at the FSH.